aivarsk/aivarsk.github.io/_posts/2026-07-04-tigerbeetle-without-olgp-database2.md

 errors = client.create_transfers(transfers)
 ```

 TigerBeetle ensures that each transfer can be posted or voided exactly once, and we get our idempotency out of that.
-Repeated reversals will result with error:
+Repeated reversals will result with `CreateTransferResult.PENDING_TRANSFER_NOT_PENDING` error:

 ```python
 [CreateTransfersResult(index=0, result=<CreateTransferResult.PENDING_TRANSFER_NOT_PENDING: 26>), CreateTransfersResult(index=1, result=<CreateTransferResult.LINKED_EVENT_FAILED: 1>)]